• Skip to primary navigation

 Find your vision – build your voice

-Much of the best street photography work is very personal.
-The better you know yourself, the better and more intimate the work will be.
+Much of the best street photography is very personal.
+The better you know yourself, the better and more intimate the results will be.

 How do you see the world?
 Are you happy, sad, lonely, hopeful, anxious, or angry?

-Bring these aspects out in your work.
+Bring these aspects out in your own photos.
 Search for people who are feeling similar things and try to capture them showing that emotion.
 Pay attention to their expressions, the looks in their eyes, or the gestures in their bodies.

 Use the aspects of the world that you are the best at noticing to show a strong vision.